johnlindquist/kit-extension/README.md

 ## Features

-Run the currently open file in Script Kit.
+- Run the currently open file in Script Kit.
+- Outputs the current state of VS Code to ~/.kit/db/vscode.json

 ## Shorcuts